thinglabsoss/temp-unbrick/README.md

 ## Pairing
 After you install the unbrick with one of the above methods, you may need to re-pair your phone.
 If it doesn't automatically connect, just press `Go to phone list` then `Add a new phone`.
 Once the Car Thing is in pairing mode, go directly to your phone's Bluetooth settings (where you'd pair Bluetooth headphones, speakers, etc.) and pair to it there.
 Your Car Thing should start working right after pairing it.

+## How it works
+Spotify only added the kill switch in the last version of their firmware (8.9.2) so using an older version means the Car Thing will keep working until the server APIs get shut off.
+After that point, the Car Thing will only be able to do local playback controls as that is handled entirely within the mobile app.
+The files in this repo will bypass the setup process on the Car Thing so that it can keep functioning even after the API gets shut off.